Your community's onboarding process plays an essential role in member engagement and retention.

-Consider organizing a beginner’s webinar to allow users to ask questions in real-time relating to your community, to discuss any obstacles to them getting involved, etc. This will also help you understand your community members and their needs better.
-Members’ questions may give you insights on things you wouldn’t have thought of otherwise!
+Consider organizing a beginner's webinar to allow users to ask questions in real-time relating to your community, discuss any obstacles to them getting involved, etc. This will also help you understand your community members and their needs better.
+Members' questions may give you insights on things you wouldn't have thought of otherwise!
 Capitalize on this insight to create an even better experience for your community.
 A welcome webinar will also be the opportunity to point out any special features that you think would delight your members.
 Or any resources that you think they would find remarkably useful.
-Try to surprise them and show or tell them something they didn’t know about your community!
+Try to surprise them and show or tell them something they didn't know about your community!

-If you have a small community or are starting with the community you could also set up personalized chats with newcomers to help them get to grips with the community!
+If you have a small community or are starting with the community, you could also set up personalized chats with newcomers to help them get to grips with the community!
 Use this call to learn more about why they signed up, their goals, their expertise, and if they can add value to other members!
 This information will be super helpful for improving your community!

-Encourage connections and engagement
+Encourage Connections and Engagement

 Try to nudge your newcomers to take action on the community platform from the moment they sign up!

 If something is trending in your community, for example, an article or forum discussion, you could send an automated email to ask the member to share their two cents on the subject!
-If you know your member’s interests, you could alert them to relevant content on your community and encourage them to join the conversation.
+If you know your member's interests, you could alert them to relevant content in your community and encourage them to join the conversation.

-Seek to Constantly Improve
+Seek to Improve Constantly

 You need to measure the effectiveness of your onboarding process and constantly improve it based on the feedback and analytics of real users.